Think you will have to get comfortable and may be get a cuppa for this long update.

 Little P arrived in her home shortly after Poppy was rescued.
 Little P was left in the car park at Grande Daze, oddly, after a couple had been to pick up their dog which had come in as a stray.
 They were phoned in case this lovely little feline had got out of the car by accident; they never returned the call.
 So, Little P went to live with a very kind benevole after it was found that she is prone to upper respiratory infection and needs to be in a home environment.
 She is a right little madame!
 She was the link between the lady’s old house cat and the new ones with whom she shares her home.
 She is still boss lady, living in a household of 4 dogs along with her feline charges.

 A collage painting of portraits of dozens of the animals from Grande Daze who have been treated by the vets at Andouille has been gifted to them as a thank you for their support over the years.
 The Vets plan to hang this in their new surgery.
 Jenny is still able to take commissions for pet portraits during the lockdown to raise funds.
-If you would like more information please contact her on the email posted on the BROWSE AND RESERVE (previously CLICK AND COLLECT) page.
+If you would like more information please contact her on the email on our Contact Us page.

 Poppy is part of our Rescue Agility Team and like all of us in the team she is eagerly awaiting our next competition when the pandemic restrictions allow.
 A lack of training together is another aspect affected by Covid-19 and we do our best to keep in shape ready to take on the world.
 The Agility Team promotes the activities and purpose of Grande Daze and helps with our fundraising.
 We greatly miss the contacts we have made and hope to make more in the future.
 We also feel the lack of the opportunities to raise awareness about the rescued animals and increase funds.